orbs-network/v3-git-book/orbs-vm/get-started.md

 - Should your ORBS-VM listens on a container port that needs to be mapped to the host node, it needs to be specidied during [deployment](./deploy.md)

 ### Sign transactions
-- Should your ORBS_VM needs to sign web3 transactions, it can be done using the Node's Signer and be specified during [deployment](./deploy.md)
+- Should your ORBS-VM needs to sign web3 transactions, it can be done using the Node's Signer and be specified during [deployment](./deploy.md)
 - more on ORBS node signer can be found [here](https://github.com/orbs-network/signer-service)

 ### Orchestration in Docker swarm environment